Cantina Gaggiano, Alto Piemonte

 |Producer||Sandrine, Marco and Claudio Fabris|

 Following World War II, Gervasio Fabris left Veneto for a small farm in the foothills of Italy’s western Alps.
 The farm was in Roasio, a village in the northern reaches of Piedmont, and Gervasio tended vines (and cows) in the forgotten appellation of Bramaterra.
 During the economic boom of the sixties he, like many in the region, found work in the local factories, and he kept on the job in the seventies throughout the period of the Red Brigades and violent labor strife.
 He also continued farming vines, in particular one plot of two acres belonging to Roasio’s church.
 From this plot he made the church’s wine, kept some for his family, and sold the rest to a couple local restaurants.

 His son, Sandrine, came to help in the vines after school let out, and gained a lifelong love for vineyard work.
 He went on to run a laundry service, then retired from that to help his own sons–Marco and Claudio–in their vines.
 Upon Gervasio’s passing, the two brothers had decided to follow in their grandfather’s footsteps and make wine in their region.
 The debut vintage was 2014.

 The venture is called Cantina Gaggiano (Gaa-jha-no).
 Grandfather Gervasio was the spiritual guide, joined, tragically, by father Sandrine in October 2020 when a tractor accident took him.
 He had happily taken on the role of vineyard manager, as well as financial backer, for his sons when his retirement from running a laundry service coincided with the start of their new business.
 Marco and Claudio provided labor and capital, and Marco (photo below) built a small winery where he lives in Lessona.
 Luca Lora Lamia, who worked with Sandrine, took over the vineyards following Sandrine’s accident.
-Pietro Mascazini is the chief cellar hand and sales director–he grew up in Gattinara, where he managed his family’s osteria and became fascinated by his region’s wine (the map of Gattinara’s vineyards linked below is from that osteria).
+Pietro Mascazini is the chief cellar hand and sales director–he grew up in Gattinara, where he managed his family’s osteria and became fascinated with the local wines (the map of Gattinara’s vineyards linked below is from that osteria).
 Cristiano Garella, the passionate Young Turk of the Alto Piemonte, is their consulting enologist.